Our three museums tell the story of poverty, crime and punishment in Yorkshire.

-Our award-winning schools programme, set in these atmospheric buildings, uses role-plays, costumed interpreters and hands-on activities for a fantastic day of active learning from KS1 to university level.
+Our award-winning schools programme at Ripon Museums, set in these atmospheric buildings, uses role-plays, costumed interpreters and hands-on activities for a fantastic day of active learning from KS1 to university level.

 Crime & Punishment Days involve taking part in a trial at the Courthouse Museum and role-play, object handling and a tour of the cells at the Prison & Police Museum.

-Rich & Poor Days are set in across all three museums in an experience which provides an insight into the background of crime and punishment and the social and moral setting of Dicken’s Christmas Carol and other Victorian literature.
+Rich & Poor Days are set in across all three of Ripon Museums in an experience which provides an insight into the background of crime and punishment and the social and moral setting of Dicken’s Christmas Carol and other Victorian literature.